 Kathmandu is a smorgasbord of sights, sounds and cultures.
-October offers beautiful weather, festivals and jazz!
-The festival is a great excuse to discover the city, seek inspiration, and make new friends.
+December offers beautiful fresh weather and art festivals !
+Photo Kathmandu is a great excuse to discover the city, seek inspiration, and make new friends.

 ⦁ Tourism provides one of the largest sources of foreign revenue to Nepal.
 So, keeping the revenue flowing is key to rebuilding and economic survival.